ROSIE

 DENISE

-(Background Music - "Tears in Heaven")
+(Background Music - "Tears in Heaven" by Eric Clapton)

 MISSY

-( DOB unknown - 2000)
+(DOB unknown - 28 June 2000)

 Missy came into my life in 1995 and she died 28th June 2000.